 Driver’s who are investigated for DUI and DWI charges, are usually always subjected to either a breath or blood test, sometime both.
 When a person refuses to provide a breath sample, they can be charged with test refusal offense.
 The penalties if found guilty for a DUI/DWI refusal offense are the same as if a person took the test and failed.

-For a first offense, there is a minimum $1300 fine and a one year drivers license suspension on average.
+For a first offense, there is an average minimum $1,325 fine and a one year drivers license suspension on average.
 The resulting DUI conviction can cause problems with criminal record checks during employment opportunities and with traveling internationally.

 The lawyers who examine arrest information with us have vast experience navigating their way through complex BAC breath and blood test cases successfully.
 They are skilled, hardworking and dedicated in helping a driver fighting misdemeanor charges of this type – achieve the best possible result with striving for a case dismissal whenever possible.
 The primary goal is to help a person avoid a permanent criminal DUI conviction, and help keep a driver’s license after an arrest has taken place.